 All graduate students who have passed the general examination are required to teach in undergraduate courses as part of their preparation.
 While the minimum department requirement is four hours, most students teach more than this.
 The department offers many opportunities for teaching experience in conjunction with its large and popular undergraduate program.
 Students may teach in the writing program, conduct sections of large lecture courses, or direct precepts in upper-division courses.
 This teaching is supervised by experienced members of the faculty.
 Additionally, several collaborative teaching opportunities with department faculty are available each year.
 The department and University also offer, on an annual basis, teacher training seminars.

 The third, fourth, and fifth years are devoted to teaching in undergraduate courses and to the writing of the dissertation.
 Through numerous funding opportunities, we are able to offer sixth-year students who require it generous support with time off from teaching to complete their dissertation and go on the academic job market or pursue another career trajectory of their choosing.
 Students are strongly encouraged to continue taking courses in the third year and beyond, both in the English department and in related departments such as comparative literature.
-After completing the general examination, all students participate in a dissertation seminar led by a faculty member in which they write a thesis proposal.
+After completing the general examination, all students participate in a dissertation seminar led by a faculty member in which they write a dissertation proposal.
 This dissertation proposal becomes the basis of a one-hour oral examination, after which students continue to work on the dissertation with the guidance of their faculty advisers.
 Upon successful submission of the dissertation proposal but no later than the beginning of the fourth year, each student chooses three department faculty members who will serve as their dissertation advisers.